SkymanOne/folidity/reports/main.typ

 ) <Listing:ExpressionResolve>

 The @Listing:ExpressionResolve demonstrates how a simple addition is resolved.
 In step 1, we attempt to resolve the `5`.
 Assuming there are no concrete expected types, the `5` will resolve to `int`.
 This implies that the `9` must be resolved to `int` as well.
 We attempt the resolution.
 If it fails, we remove `int` from the list of accepted types of `5` and try again.
 If it succeeds, then `9` is resolved successfully and the top-level function resolving `+` has two concrete expressions.
 Then, in step 3, we compose expressions together and pack them into the `Add` concrete expression.
+The compiler additionally performs a basic optimisation of literal expression, e.g. by converting `1 + 1` into `2` literal.

 Variables are resolved differently.
 Each scope contains multiple symbol tables depending how deep the scope goes.
 When the variable is used in the expression, the function looks up the variable symbol in the scope and its metadata (e.g. type, assigned expression, usage kind).